-• 37 properties (only 2% of the total) were affordable for a sole parent whose youngest child is aged more than 8.
+• There was not a single property that was suitable and affordable for a sole parent whose youngest child is aged more than 8.
 These people no longer qualify for Parenting Payment and can now only receive the lower New Start Allowance.